yukikongju/yukikongju.github.io/about.md

 My name is Emulie and I am currently studying in computer science and mathematics at Université de Montréal.
-My principal interest is the application of data science and machine learning in robotics and sports.
-I also love to automatize stuffs!
+My principal interest is the application of data science and machine learning in computer vision, nlp, robotics and sports.
+I also enjoy to automating stuffs!

 # Currently Studying